socialidea-it/korian-plugins/loginizer/readme.txt

 * Change the Admin Username - The Admin can rename the admin username to something more difficult.
 * Auto Blacklist IPs - IPs will be auto blacklisted, if certain usernames saved by the Admin are used to login by malicious bots / users.
 * Disable Pingbacks - Simple way to disable PingBacks.
+* SSO - Single Sign-on, let any user access to your WordPress Dashboard without the need to share username or password.
+* Limit Concurrent Logins - It prevents user to login from different devices concurrently, you can define how many devices you want to allow, and how you want to restrict the user when concurrent limit is reached.
+* Social Login - Users can login or register with their Google, Github, Facebook, X (Twitter), Discord, Twitch, LinkedIn with support for WooCommerce.

 Features in Loginizer include: